 To create the services network:

-1. Click Add Network.
-For Name, enter services.
+1. Click Add Network and in the Name text box, enter services.

 Name services